duangle/scopes/doc/about.rst

 compatible.
 C libraries can be imported and executed at compile- and runtime without overhead and without requiring special bindings.

-The Scopes IL (intermediate language) is suitable for painless translation to SSA forms such as LLVM IR and SPIR-V, of which the former is already supported.
-A future version of Scopes will target Vulkan-enabled GPUs as well.
+The SCIL (Scopes Compiler Intermediate Language) is suitable for painless translation to SSA forms such as LLVM IR and SPIR-V, of which the former is already supported.
+A future version of Scopes will target Vulkan as well.

 The Scopes compiler fundamentally differs from C++ and other traditional AOT (ahead of time) compilers, in that the compiler is designed to remain on-line